Umuzi-org/ACN-syllabus/content/projects/kotlin/project-3/external-activity/_index.md

 ```

 You pass the total number of questions as numQuestions and the current question being attempted as questionIndex.
-The app is designed in such a way that the user can only share their data if they answer all the questions correctly—the number of correct questions always equals the number of questions answered.
+The app is designed in such a way that the user can only share their data if they answer all the questions correctly - the number of correct questions always equals the number of questions answered.
 (You can change this game logic later, if you want.)

 3 - In GameWonFragment.kt, extract the arguments from the bundle, then use a Toast to display the arguments.
 Put the following code in the onCreateView() method, before the return statement: